jlampel/voronoi_scatter/README.md

 https://blendermarket.com/products/scattershot---procedural-image-texture-scattering--tiling-with-voronoi

 This repository only stores the code for the addon and is used for tracking bugs and feature requests.
-In order for it to append the correct nodes to your project, it needs the accomanying .blend files that are included with the downloads in the links above.
+In order for it to append the correct nodes to your project, it needs the accompanying .blend files that are included with the downloads in the links above.